ivanvorobei/SPStorkController/README.md

 pod 'SPStorkController'
 ```

+## How to use

-and import library in class:
+Import library in class:
 ```swift
 import SPStorkController
 ```

-## How to use
 Create controller and set `transitioningDelegate` to `SPStorkTransitioningDelegate` object.
 Use `present` or `dismiss` functions:

 ```swift